sabriciftci/website/content/research/_index.md

 ## Research in Progress\*

-Subnational Unit Proliferation in Parliamentary Systems (*Revise and Resubmit*)

 Sacred Geography: A Spatial Analysis of Sufi Shrine Density and its Political implications in Turkey *(working paper*)

 Sufi Paths to Power: Religion and International Order (Work in Progress)